Heroin addiction: signs, facts, statistics

 Rehabilitation is effective for heroin addiction treatment.
 The rehabilitation for heroin addiction is challenging because this drug is highly addictive, but it helps patients on their journey toward sobriety.

-One of the greatest rehabilitation benefits in heroin addiction is the individualized treatment plan to address specific needs and symptoms of each person.
+One of the greatest rehabilitation benefits of heroin addiction is the individualized treatment plan to address the specific needs and symptoms of each person.
 Patients get to identify and overcome underlying triggers and issues that led to heroin addiction.
 They also learn skills to maintain their sobriety.